Explore More of the Museum

 Colorado Trains in Building Blocks

-Building block toys like Legos spark the imagination.
+Building block toys like LEGO building bricks spark the imagination.

-At the Colorado Railroad Museum this summer with some amazing creations focusing on trains, depots and rails will be on display!
+Some amazing creations focusing on trains, depots and rails will be on display this summer!

 This diorama shows a typical telegraph office that could be found at a train depot in the early 20th century.
 It comes with a working “sounder” encouraging visitors to decode and send messages coming over the wire.